15 famous mountains in the Alps

 Dufourspitze in Switzerland (4,634 m)

-The highest mountain in Switzerland is not the Matterhorn, as many think, but the Dufourspitze.
-This is disputed time and again.
-Even though the peak, at 4,634 m, towers above all four-thousand-metre peaks in Switzerland, it is only about 160 m as the crow flies from the Italian border.
-Since the mountain is thus located to a considerable extent in Italian territory, the Swiss origin of the Dufourspitze is repeatedly doubted.
-However, it is undisputed that the Doufourspitze is the second highest peak in the Alps after Mont Blanc.
+The highest mountain in Switzerland is not, as many believe, the Matterhorn, but the Dufourspitze.
+However, this is not without dispute.
+At 4,634 metres, one of the highest Alpine peaks towers above all of the country’s four-thousand-metre peaks, but it is also around 160 metres as the crow flies from the Italian border and therefore largely outside of Switzerland.
+However, what is undisputed is that the Dufourspitze is the second highest mountain in the Alps after Mont Blanc.
 It is part of the Monte Rosa massif in the Valais Alps.
-The impressive rock formation was named after the Swiss general and cartographer Guillaume-Henri Dufour, who published the first accurate map of Switzerland in the mid-19th century.
-Dufour is still considered one of the most famous and influential people in the history of Switzerland.
+Incidentally, the imposing rock formation is named after the Swiss general and cartographer Guillaume-Henri Dufour, who published the first accurate map of Switzerland in the mid-19th century.

 Matterhorn in Switzerland (4,478 m)

-The Matterhorn – one of, if not the (!) landmark of Switzerland, is definitely one of the most famous mountains in the Alps and enjoys great fame and popularity worldwide.
-At a height of 4,478 m, the Matterhorn is one of the highest mountains in Switzerland and the ninth highest mountain in the Alps.
-The mountain is located in the Valais Alps between Breuil-Cervinia and the popular ski resort of Zermatt.
-A special feature of the Matterhorn, apart from its impressive shape, is that its east, north and west faces are in Swiss territory and the south face is in Italian territory.
-The Zermatt ski area is located directly on the Matterhorn and with the Zermatt ski pass, winter sports enthusiasts have access to a total of 200 kilometres of slopes in the entire Zermatt-Matterhorn ski region.
+The Matterhorn – one of, if not the symbol of Switzerland – is undoubtedly one of the most famous mountains in the Alps and, at 4,478 metres, also one of the highest peaks in the Swiss Confederation.
+The mighty rock with its striking peak lies in the Valais Alps between Breuil-Cervinia and Zermatt.
+A special feature of the Matterhorn, which cannot be climbed on skis or snowboards, is that the east, north and west faces are on Swiss territory and the south face on Italian territory.
+The Zermatt ski area is located within easy sight of the famous mountain, which winter sports enthusiasts always have in view on most of the 200 kilometres of pistes.

-In the Bernese Alps there is a famous trio consisting of the mountains Jungfrau (4,158 m), Mönch (4,107 m) and Eiger (3,970 m).
-The 3 four-thousand-metre peaks lie on the border of the Swiss cantons of Bern and Valais.
-At 4,158 m, the Jungfrau is the highest mountain of the Dreigestirn and is part of the Jungfrau-Aletsch area in the Swiss Alps, which covers around 820 km² and is on the UNESCO World Natural Heritage list.
-Skiers and snowboarders will certainly get their money’s worth in the region around the impressive triumvirate.
-The Jungfrau Region impresses with around 200 kilometres of pistes at altitudes ranging from 796 m to 2,970 m.
-Winter sports enthusiasts have an excellent view of the 3 mountains from numerous slopes, whose impressive relief can also be seen from afar.
+In the Bernese Alps, the famous ‘triumvirate’ of Jungfrau (4,158 m), Mönch (4,107 m) and the Eiger (3,970 m) with its world-famous north face cannot be overlooked.
+The trio of peaks lies on the border between the Swiss cantons of Bern and Valais.
+At 4,158 metres, the Jungfrau is the highest mountain in the triumvirate and part of the 820 km² Jungfrau-Aletsch region in the Swiss Alps, which has been declared a UNESCO World Heritage Site.
+Skiers and snowboarders also get their money’s worth here within sight of the Eiger, Mönch and Jungfrau.
+After all, the Jungfrau Region boasts around 200 kilometres of pistes at altitudes ranging from 796 m to 2,970 m.

 Ortler in Italy (3,905 m)

-The skiing area Sulden impresses with a total of 44 kilometres of slopes.
-From there, skiers almost always have the Ortler in view.
+The Sulden ski area boasts a total of 44 kilometres of pistes.
+From there, skiers almost always have the 3,905 metre-high Ortler in view.

 Großglockner in Austria (3,798 m)

-The legendary Grossglockner is located in the Hohe Tauern mountains in Austria and is the highest mountain in the country at an altitude of 3,798 metres.
-The mountain and the region around the Hohe Tauern, which are considered the cradle of alpinism, are well-known not least because of the excellent conditions for alpine winter sports.
-The Großglockner itself cannot be skied or snowboarded, but snow lovers with the “Großglockner” ski pass have the opportunity to explore the varied ski area of Großglockner-Heiligenblut with its 55 kilometres of pistes and 13 ascent options.
-The skiing area reaches an altitude of 2,989 m and impresses with varied, mostly intermediate pistes.
-In addition, the view of the Austrian giant makes skiing in this ski area a very special experience.
+The legendary Grossglockner is located in the Hohe Tauern in Austria and is the highest mountain in the country at 3,798 metres.
+The summit and the entire national park region, which is considered the cradle of alpinism, are also known today for their excellent winter sports conditions.
+The Großglockner itself is not accessible on skis or snowboards.
+However, snow lovers have the opportunity to explore the diverse ski area of Großglockner-Heiligenblut with its 55 kilometres of pistes and 13 lifts up to an altitude of 2,989 metres.
+The view of the Austrian giant makes skiing here a very special experience.

 Wildspitze in Austria (approx. 3,768 m)